IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_04_how-ordinary-are-ordinary-perpetrators.md

 After all, even mass murderers are persons, different persons, distinct like everyone else.

 <Youtube yt="82ha9xPE4Pc" caption="How Ordinary are ‘Ordinary Perpetrators’?
-Notes on the Genocidal Mentality" start="false" stop="false"></Youtube>
+Notes on the Genocidal Mentality"></Youtube>